mildsunrise/cursed_gpu_linux/README.md

 sudo ip link set tap0 up
 ~~~

+A hardcoded MAC of 52:41:0c:04:e1:35 is currently advertised to the guest.

 ### Virtual GPU

 This emulator now exposes a virtual GPU to the guest, which means it depends on EGL/OpenGL.